 Naderi & Weinrieb is honored to have Mr. Perlo as an expert consultant.
 His expertise, experience, insight and strategic thinking are invaluable assets to clients charged with any criminal offense.

-Garret Weinrieb, a graduate of the UCLA School of Law and the University of California, Berkeley (Phi Beta Kappa), draws on eleven years of experience as a Los Angeles and San Fernando Valley criminal defense attorney and litigator to aggressively represent and protect his clients’ rights and interests against all felony and misdemeanor criminal charges.
+Garret Weinrieb, a graduate of the UCLA School of Law and the University of California, Berkeley (Phi Beta Kappa), draws on twelve years of experience as a Los Angeles and San Fernando Valley criminal defense attorney and litigator to aggressively represent and protect his clients’ rights and interests against all felony and misdemeanor criminal charges.

 Born and raised in Los Angeles, Mr. Weinrieb is particularly adept at representing and relating to clients from a broad diversity of backgrounds.
 He is unwavering in his determination to achieve justice for all people, regardless of race, color, economic background or orientation, and he never settles when a more favorable result is achievable.